Phase angle (astronomy)

-Phase angle in astronomical observations is the angle between the light incident onto an observed object and the light reflected from the object.
+In observational astronomy, phase angle is the angle between the light incident onto an observed object and the light reflected from the object.
 In the context of astronomical observations, this is usually the angle Sun-object-observer.

 For terrestrial observations, "Sun–object–Earth" is often nearly the same thing as "Sun–object–observer", since the difference depends on the parallax, which in the case of observations of the Moon can be as much as 1°, or two full Moon diameters.
 With the development of space travel, as well as in hypothetical observations from other points in space, the notion of phase angle became independent of Sun and Earth.

 The etymology of the term is related to the notion of planetary phases, since the brightness of an object and its appearance as a "phase" is the function of the phase angle.

 The phase angle varies from 0° to 180°.
-The value of 0° corresponds to the position where the illuminator, the observer, and the object are collinear, with the illuminator and the observer on the same side of the object.
+The value of 0° corresponds to the position where the illuminator, the observer, and the object are collinear (all lying along the same line), with the illuminator and the observer on the same side of the object.
 The value of 180° is the position where the object is between the illuminator and the observer, known as inferior conjunction.
 Values less than 90° represent backscattering; values greater than 90° represent forward scattering.